xta0/xta0.me/_posts/2025-02-04-GenAI-Stable-Diffusion-Fine-Tune-2.md

 ### TI in Stable Diffusion

-To use TI models, we could just leverage the `load_textual_inversion` method from the `StableDiffusionPipeline`
+To use TI models, we can leverage the `load_textual_inversion` method from the `StableDiffusionPipeline`.

 ```python
 pipe.load_textual_inversion(